Gajraj Rao

-Gajraj Rao (born 1971) is an Indian actor who appears predominantly in Hindi films.
+Gajraj Rao is an Indian actor who appears predominantly in Hindi films.
 He is widely known for his performance in the comedy-drama film Badhaai Ho for which he won the Filmfare Award for Best Supporting Actor.

 Career

 He debuted in 1994 with a minor role in Shekhar Kapur's Bandit Queen and has since worked in many films and web-series.
 Rao is known for his leading role in Badhaai Ho and supporting roles in movies like Talvar, Blackmail and web-series like TVF'S F.A.T.H.E.R.S. and Tech Conversations with Dad.

 He also directed a number of ad-films with Code Red Films.